Redundancy Guide: More than two years’ service

 Priority for suitable alternative roles

-Maternity pay and redundancy
+Maternity pay and Redundancy

-• If you qualify for Statutory Maternity Pay (SMP), you will still receive it, even if you’re made redundant.
+If you qualify for Statutory Maternity Pay (SMP), you will still receive it, even if you’re made redundant.
+You qualify if you:

-• Earn at least £125 a week.
+• Earn on average at least £125 a week.

-• Have provided proof of pregnancy and given at least 28 days’ notice.
+• Have provided proof of pregnancy by the 15th week before your due date and given at least 28 days’ notice of when you want your pay to start, along with submitting your MATB1 form

-• If you’re made redundant before your qualifying week, you may need to claim Maternity Allowance instead.
+If you’re made redundant before your qualifying week, you may need to claim Maternity Allowance instead.

 If you’re on maternity leave when redundancy happens, you’ll continue receiving SMP for the full 39 weeks.
 If you were receiving enhanced maternity pay, it usually stops when you’re made redundant.